 San Francisco, California

-Looking back, doing food deliveries was stressful, mundane work.
-It’s all a blur of faraway houses on crazy hills, downtown corporate offices with zero parking, day after day, rain or shine.
+Doing food deliveries was stressful, mundane work.
+A complete blur of faraway houses over many hills, downtown corporate offices with zero parking, day after day, rain or shine.
 You’d get some surprises like a celebrity or the occasional late-night strip club catering event.
 Everybody’s gotta eat.
 But there’s one delivery that always stuck out in my mind.

 That day Bears, my co-founder who was shotcalling the order batches showed me something.
 Why was the purple delivery line going way outside of town?
 Our website allowed San Francisco deliveries only so this wasn’t supposed to happen.
 We Googled the zip.
 “Treasure Island.”

 Engineering had validated the right county zip codes.
 But we then discovered that Treasure Island was also the northern artificial edge of District 6’s city limits.
 Didn’t the military use to drop bombs out there?
 The customer names sounded Swedish and their LinkedIns were ghosts.
 I volunteered to go since I’ve never been and no courier wanted to drive out that far.

 Soon I was in our bright orange delivery t-shirt with a black hot bag, beeping for my Zipcar.
 Once I crossed the Bay Bridge, I turned off the very first exit.
 Seeing an empty toll booth with no FasTrak, I went right through.